influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/data_exploration.md

 The `WHERE` clause supports `conditional_expression`s on fields, tags, and timestamps.

 >**Note** InfluxDB does not support using OR in the WHERE clause to specify multiple time ranges.
-For example, InfluxDB will return an empty response for the following query:
+For example, InfluxDB returns an empty response for the following query:

 `> SELECT * FROM "absolutismus" WHERE time = '2016-07-31T20:07:00Z' OR time = '2016-07-31T23:07:17Z'`